Climate Change

 Resource Efficiency

-• Decreased electricity cost due to deployment of energy-efficient manufacturing equipment.
+• Reduced electricity cost due to deployment of energy-efficient manufacturing equipment.

 Stricter promotion of energy saving measures during manufacturing (Transition Risks)